AJ747/user_io/README.md

 ---

-# Setup guide
+# Porting guide

-A quick guide on how to properly set up and include the User IO library.
+A quick guide on how to properly port the User IO library to any embedded platform.
 Here you must open some source-files and edit lines, i've added `// <-- EDIT HERE` on every line you must edit.

 > **NOTE**
 >